Home

 [Top]

-Side effects reported include are bloating, heartburn, nausea and gas.
-These effects are usually associated with powdered zingiber.
+If consuming too much, the reported side effects include bloating, heartburn, nausea and gas.
+These effects are usually associated with the powdered form of the herb.